Donach/rust-playground/lesson-16/README.md

 ## 3. Better error handling
 Previous version had still issues with client reconnecting that should be solved now In general, no program should panic

+# L16 HW Changes
+- Moved db_client.rs from server to library
+- Moved input_handler.rs from client to library
+- Added tests for input_handler and db_client